 You guys!!
 My family and I have been working so hard in our kitchen remodel while trying to keep up with life.
 (It happens, ya know.)
 I’m very excited to share with you the latest that we’ve been working on.
 For today’s post, I’ve had this project in my brain since FOREVER, and to see it finally come to fruition is wonderful.
 I’m going to show you how I took our boring builder grade kitchen drawers and turned them into faux crate drawers.

-So…my email subscribers got to see this first, but here is how our ceiling looks now. *if you want to be in on the know, sign up for my newsletters either sign up in the sidebar on computer, or at the bottom of the page on mobile.
+So…my email subscribers got to see this first, but here is how our ceiling looks now.

 We love how much more bright and light our kitchen is without the faux beams we had originally.
 We’ve added recessed lighting to our kitchen, and new fixtures to our laundry, as well as updated our hot wiring mess.

 Whomever wired this house is, well…scary!
 Our panel is a mish-mosh of connections that don’t make sense and my husband has spent his last four weekends in our attic roasting like a turkey fixing it all.
 That whole thing has eaten up our precious time, but we want to make it right.
 He even found a live wire just sitting up there – ask him how he knows. ahem.

 While he’s doing that, I’ve been up to some repurposed fun.
 Enter in my kitchen drawers…

 Pretty boring, but served a purpose.
 Ever since I saw this inspirational picture, I knew I was going to replicate it somehow.
 The only thing I didn’t like about their design was that it was actual crates.
 That wouldn’t do because I wanted the same storage I had with the four drawers and didn’t want wasted space or to store my perishables next to my oven.
 Time to get my woodworking grove on! (she does a jig while giggling like a school girl)